 Since its construction at the beginning of the 13th century, the Cathedral Basilica of Saint-Denis has suffered a lot of damage.
 Damage from time but also from Man.
 The main destruction inside took place during the desecretation of the royal tombs by the revolutionaries of 1793.

-In 1793, the National Convention ordered the destruction of all signs of feudalism and noble and royal tombs in all buildings in the Republic.
-The 31st July 1793, Barère, before the National Convention, and using the pretext of recovering lead from the coffins, suggested attacking the « unclean ashes » of the tyrants in order to celebrate the first anniversary of the storming of the Tuileries on 10th August.
-The following day, by the decree of 1st August 1793, it was decided that : "The tombs and mausoleums of the former kings, mounted in the Church of Saint Denis, in temples and in other places, across the entire Republic, will be destroyed on August 10th."
+In 1793, the National Convention ordered the destruction of all signs of feudalism, noble and royal tombs in all buildings in the Republic.
+On July 31st in 1793, Barère, before the National Convention, and using the pretext of recovering lead from the coffins, suggested attacking the « unclean ashes » of the tyrants in order to celebrate the first anniversary of the storming of the Tuileries on August 10th.
+The following day, by the decree of August 1st in 1793, it was decided that: "The tombs and mausoleums of the former kings, mounted in the Church of Saint Denis, in temples and in other places, across the entire Republic, will be destroyed on August 10th."

 Violation of the royal tombs of Saint-Denis